- As per MoneyControl on 6 June 2025, the Prime Minister’s Office (PMO) held a high-level meeting.

 Wrapping Up…

-It has been encouraging large Indian CA firms to scale up, merge, and compete internationally.
+It has been encouraging large Indian CA firms to:

-Recently (Early June 2025), ICAI approved a draft regulatory International Partnership Framework that could transform how domestic CA firms scale!
+- Compete internationally: In early June 2025, ICAI approved a draft regulatory International Partnership Framework that could transform how domestic CA firms scale!